bjohas/Ubuntu-keyboard-map-like-OS-X/README.md

 For me, it was quite natural to move the Ubuntu-control key next to the spacebar, as it then essentially works the same as the OS-X-command key (next to the spacebar).
 I.e., things like copy/cut/paste as well as new tab etc work without retraining muscle memory.

 I started to explore this "OS X to Ubuntu while preserving muscle memory" quest on the forums, but without much luck (self-answere questions: https://askubuntu.com/questions/1150482/ubuntu-desktop-with-bash-keyboard-shortcuts/1187814, https://askubuntu.com/questions/1160090/xmodmap-and-keyboard-shortcuts-how-does-the-system-work-19-04-xorg).
 It seems kinda obvious to me that people might move from OS X to Ubuntu or vice versa.
+Or that one would want to get a consistent use of the Ctrl key across Ubuntu.
+However, this was difficult to find (as the many posts show).

 So, how far can we get with this?
 As just noted, placing the Ubuntu-Ctrl key next to space helps.
 However, the OS-X-ctrl key works - for many OS-X-applications - works like the Ubuntu-terminal ctrl key.
 However, clearly this doesn't work on the Ubuntu desktop.
 (Strange to think that OS X has a consistent set of keybindings across desktop and terminal, while Ubuntu doesn't.)
 The way to fix this is to use the Ubuntu-Hyper key, which doesn't seem to be widely used.
 By placing the Ubuntu-Hyper key where you expect your OS-X-ctrl key, you can then create additional functions (e.g., in autokey) that emulate the OS-X-Desktop behaviour.